Generating Drill Down Application Landscapes

 First, you create a model of your data (meaning you create relationships between the data elements).
 Next, you define views with rules on top of your data (to filter out unnecessary data).

 In the next screenshot, you see how to set up a rule in the domains view to drill down on click to an applications view.
 You can set up to 10 rules in one view.
-Another rule set for this view is to get all the domain data from the model and draw it with the rectangle shape in a matrix shape (left to right, top to bottom).
+Another rule set for this view is to retrieve all domain data from the model and display it in a rectangular matrix (left to right, top to bottom).

 In the next screenshot, you see a generated domain overview using the view linked to a visualization.

-In the next screenshot, you see a generated application overview shown if you downdrill on the shoe domain.
+In the next screenshot, you see a generated application overview shown if you drill down on the shoe domain.

 This will do for now: we could generate a basic landscape.